 For a softer texture, use a 1:1:1 balm recipe with equal parts wax, butter, and oil.
 The best waxes for pairing with kokum are beeswax, candelilla wax, and cera bellina wax.
 When it comes to essential oils, look for moisturizing and soothing options like avocado, chia seed, or sweet almond oil.

 To make kokum butter into a body butter, it needs to be melted and whipped.
 Because of its firmness, it’s too thick to be used as a body butter all on its own.
 Instead, use a higher than 5% concentration and combine it with something soft and soothing such as shea or avocado butter.
-Then, mix in some essential oils to help make it spreadable and even more skin-beneficial.
+Then, mix in some carrier oils such as apricot or jojoba oil to help make it spreadable and even more skin-beneficial.

 You won’t be able to make an exfoliating scrub with kokum butter.
 This is mostly due to the fact that you can’t mix it with an exfoliating agent because it’s too thick.
 However, you can mix it with exfoliating oils for a moisturizing scrub that’s gentle enough for everyday use.

 Kokum is a nutrient-rich ingredient that can benefit your skin when released from a bath bomb.
 But it can also help you hold your bath bombs together.
 If you’re making your own bath bomb, don’t use any more than 0.5 oz of kokum butter per 1.5 cups of the fizzy mixture.
 You can add more later if you’re looking for a wetter bomb.

 Kokum butter can be used in the following cosmetics, skin and hair care products:

 - skin tonics